github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 All MicroVMs using one execution role, JIT prefix, and metadata prefix share a trust boundary.
-Grant that role only `ssm:GetParameter` on the Parameter Store ARN corresponding to `<runnerConfigSsmPath>/microvm-metadata/*`, `ssm:GetParameter` and `ssm:DeleteParameter` on the lane-scoped JIT prefix, and the runtime log permissions described above.
+Grant that role only `ssm:GetParameter` on the Parameter Store ARN corresponding to `<runnerConfigSsmPath>/microvm-metadata/*` and the exact CloudWatch configuration parameters, `ssm:GetParameter` and `ssm:DeleteParameter` on the lane-scoped JIT prefix, and stream-write access to the provider-managed log groups.
 The image must address its own metadata with its AWS-provided `microvmId` and must not receive path-listing access.
 IAM cannot bind that ID to the calling MicroVM session, so a MicroVM can read other metadata records in the same lane if it learns their IDs.
 Only allow trusted images and workloads within a shared role, or isolate trust domains with